Juuanek/PORTFOLIO/README.md

 I managed and maintain a sports data platform, ensuring the integrity of thousands of fixtures by identifying and resolving complex data issues.
 This role demands analytical thinking, creativity, and proactive problem-solving to implement lasting solutions and optimize platform operations.
 <p>Used at work:</p>
-♟️ FreshDesk ♟️ Internet reaserch ♟️ ChatGPT ♟️ ScreenPicker ♟️ Jira ♟️
+♟️ FreshDesk ♟️ Internet reaserch ♟️ ChatGPT ♟️ ScreenPicker ♟️ Jira ♟️ Changes in databases ♟️

 ### <p align="left"><a href="https://www.statscore.com" target="_blank">🔗  Visit STATSCORE website</a></p>